 This years’ Aussie Backyard count is set to be the biggest yet, as BirdLife Australia calls on young people to join the annual Aussie Backyard count, in an attempt to break records in the participation of young people (under 15).

-Less than 7% of bird counters in the last two years were under the age of 15 and BirdLife are hoping to see this number soar in their 2021 count by capturing the imagination of young people through native bird spotting in their own backyards.
+Less than 7% of bird counters in the last two years were under the age of 15 and BirdLife are hoping to see this number soar in this count by capturing the imagination of young people through native bird spotting in their own backyards.

 You can also get your school involved in the Aussie Bird Count.
 It’s a great activity to do as part of homeschooling in the final week of lockdown.
 BirdLife is encouraging student involvement this year, as a way to get young people outdoors to learn about our native birds.